Skip to main content

 Lavender system kill chain — Ambiguity of accountability at each stage

-In 2017, China elevated military–civil fusion (junmin yuhe) to national strategy through its "New Generation Artificial Intelligence Development Plan" (新世代AI発展計画) and is developing autonomous drone swarms for urban warfare.
-Russia has rapidly expanded AI-equipped drone operations in Ukraine.
-Even if the United States exercises restraint in military AI, strategic competitors will not.
-The result is a technological deficit for democratic nations — directly destabilizing the international order.
+China has institutionalized its military-civilian fusion strategy through the 2017 "New Generation AI Development Plan" and is developing autonomous drone swarms for urban warfare.
+Russia has rapidly expanded the deployment of AI-equipped drones in Ukraine.
+Even if the U.S. refrains from military AI applications, strategic competitors won't stop.
+The result would be technological inferiority of democratic nations—directly leading to destabilization of the international order.

 Dr. Sarah MitchellOpponent

 The analogy to nuclear weapons is inappropriate.
-Nuclear weapons are "unusable weapons," whereas AI can be applied to intelligence analysis and defense as well.
-Only nations with technological superiority can demand bias audits of China's military AI systems.
-Withdrawal is not a solution to the problem; it is merely the delegation of the problem to others.
+Nuclear weapons are "unusable weapons," but AI can also be used for information analysis and defense.
+Only nations with technological superiority can demand bias audits of China's AI military systems.
+Withdrawal is not solving the problem but delegating the problem to others.

 Zhang WeimingRealist

-The disagreement between Mr. Kono and Dr. Mitchell is one in which both are correct and both are incomplete.
-The technological competition is real, but unchecked competition is also catastrophic.
-With nuclear weapons, the NPT constrained the number of nuclear-armed states from a projected 20–30 to nine.
-It was imperfect, but "far better than nothing."
-A comparable framework is needed for AI.
+The conflict between Mr. Kono and Mitchell is both correct and incomplete on both sides.
+Technology competition is real, but unchecked competition is also catastrophic.
+For nuclear weapons, the NPT reduced the number of possessor states from the predicted 20-30 countries to 9 countries.
+Imperfect, but "much better than nothing."
+AI needs a similar framework.

-Anthropic held the line.
-Two constraints — a prohibition on use in fully autonomous weapons and a prohibition on use in mass domestic surveillance.
-But the price was a blanket ban on federal contracts.
-And the very next day, OpenAI secured a $200 million contract.
+Anthropic held its red lines.
+Two constraints—prohibition of use in fully autonomous weapons and prohibition of use in large-scale domestic surveillance.
+But the cost was a complete federal contract ban.
+And OpenAI secured a $200 million contract the next day.

 Dr. Sarah MitchellOpponent

-This is the structure of adverse selection.
-The more ethical a company, the greater its competitive disadvantage, and the company with the loosest standards captures the market.
-A race to the bottom — the same structure observed repeatedly in environmental regulation and labor standards.
-The Anthropic affair conclusively demonstrates that voluntary self-regulation is unsustainable in the face of state power and market competition.
+This is the structure of "adverse selection."
+The more ethical companies become competitively disadvantaged, and companies with the loosest standards monopolize the market.
+Race to the bottom—the same structure observed repeatedly in environmental regulation and labor standards.
+The Anthropic incident definitively proved that self-regulation is unsustainable under pressure from state power and market competition.

-Dr. Mitchell is choosing the wrong comparison.
+Mitchell is wrong about the comparison.
 The issue is not "ethical competition among AI companies" but "technological competition between democratic and authoritarian states."
-The U.S. Department of Defense has AI ethics principles.
-They may be insufficient, but the Chinese People's Liberation Army has nothing comparable.
-The only viable strategy for preventing an ethical race to the bottom is a two-front approach: democratic states maintaining technological superiority while simultaneously constraining its use.
+The U.S. Department of Defense has AI ethical principles.
+They may be insufficient, but the Chinese People's Liberation Army has no equivalent.
+Preventing a race to the bottom requires a two-front operation: democratic states maintaining technological superiority while constraining usage.

-That "two-front approach" is logically contradictory.
-It was precisely that same U.S. Department of Defense that demanded "unrestricted use" from Anthropic.
-Secretary of Defense Hegseth gave Anthropic a three-day deadline to open all use cases and, upon refusal, retaliated by designating the company a "supply chain risk" — repurposing a framework originally designed for Huawei against a U.S. company.
+That "two-front operation" is logically contradictory.
+It was precisely that U.S. Department of Defense that demanded "unlimited use" from Anthropic.
+Defense Secretary Hegseth gave Anthropic a three-day deadline to open all applications, and when refused, retaliated by designating them a "supply chain risk."
+They applied the Huawei framework to a U.S. company.

-When the entity imposing constraints and the entity destroying constraints are one and the same, "changing it from the inside" does not work.
+When the entity imposing constraints and the entity destroying constraints are identical, "changing from within" doesn't function.

 International TreatyDysfunctional